chicken-suop/flatmates-api/README.md

-# Flatmates API Node Client
+# Flatmates API Bun Client

-This project provides a Node.js client for interacting with the Flatmates.com.au API.
+This project provides a Bun client for interacting with the Flatmates.com.au API.
 It includes functions for retrieving messages, sending messages, searching for properties, and more.

 ## Features